Picovoice/porcupine/README.md

 applications are located at [demo/](/demo).
 We recommend using one of the demo applications as a starting point for your own implementation, when possible.

-[tools/](/tools) contains utility programs.
 Finally, [resources/](/resources) is a placeholder for data used by various applications within the repository.

 Below is a quick walkthrough of the repository.
 For detailed instructions please visit the relevant pages.
 Throughout the documentation, it is assumed that the current working directory is the root of the repository.